 Pour the bourbon, lemon juice and simple syrup directly into a shaker as you measure each.
 Next, pour an egg white into the shaker.

 Feel free to omit the egg white if you follow a vegan diet or are concerned about salmonella.
-Another option is to use a pasteurized egg white product.
+Another option is to use a pasteurized egg white product or aquafaba to create froth.

 The next step is to shake the cocktail.
 However, if you’re including the egg white, this is a two-part step.